 Recourse vs. Non-Recourse Factoring

 Recourse versus non-recourse is a technical term in a factoring contract that is often disregarded.
 However, knowing the difference is vital in determining your rate, as well as preventing unexpected expenses.
-In a non-recourse factoring agreement, if your client is unable to pay, the freight factoring company will not take any money from you.
+In a non-recourse factoring agreement, if your client is unable to pay, your factor will not require you to then pay that amount.
 This occurs in rare instances when a customer files for bankruptcy between the time the invoice is submitted and the time the money is due.
-A recourse factoring agreement, on the other hand, means you are held personally liable for that debt.
+In a recourse factoring agreement, on the other hand, you may be held personally liable for that debt.